John Darnell began his working life in professional photography over 50 years ago with commercial and industrial photographers in London.

 Back then colour was a luxury and apart from one or two colour shots most jobs were 5x4 B&W with many hours spent in the darkroom churning out hundreds of ‘identical’ copies; all to be dried and glazed before delivery to the client.

-Things have changed and so did John’s career when he went into Television; also, in those days, only B&W!
+Things have changed and so did John’s career when he went into Television; also, in those days, only Black &White!

-During his TV career, first as a cameraman then as a director, John maintained his love and passion for photography and creating images.
+During his TV career, first as a cameraman then as a director of programmes, such as Rainbow, Emmerdale, Coronation Street, The Bill & Casualty, John continued his love and passion for photography and creating images.